ThomasQuinnKelly/bip-reference-person/bip-reference-perftest/README.md

+##What is this project for?
+This document provides details for **Reference Person Service Performance Testing**.
+The project is an example and demonstration for how to set up functioning performance tests.

-# Reference Person Service Performance Test
+## Performance tests for Reference Person Service
+Performance tests are executed to guage if the application would be able to handle a reasonable request load.

+The project uses Apache JMeter.

+It is recommended that JMeter GUI mode be used for developing tests, and command mode (command-line execution) for test execution.

+## Project Structure

+`pom.xml` - The Maven configuration for building and deploying the project.

-Performance testing configurations (jmx files) go in this directory.
+`src/test/jmeter` - Performance testing configurations (jmx files) go in this directory.

-This module was created to facilitate the performance testing of reference person Service and has no other functionality.
+## Execution

-This test will execute requests for the rest end points available in reference person service module.
+Testing executes requests against the rest end points available in Reference Person Service:

--PID based Person Info from Person Partner Service - /api/v1/persons/pid -Person service Health check endpoint - /api/v1/persons/health
+- PID based Person Info from Person Partner Service - `/api/v1/persons/pid`
+- Person service Health check endpoint - `/api/v1/persons/health`

-Additionally it will also hit the /token end point to generate JWT token for the users.
+Every request must contain a valid JWT header, so every test calls the `/token` end point to generate a JWT token for the user.

 ## Performance Test Configuration

-## Reference Person Service Perftest we can use the below configuration value to execute the test in pipeline.
-The test suite can be configure to execute each test a different number of time and with different number of threads.
+The test suite can be configured to:
+- execute each test a different number of times
+- execute each test with different number of threads.

-To override any of the below properties please pass them as -D arguments (ex. -Ddomain=(env))
+Below is an example of typical configuration values.
+To override any of the properties, pass them on the command line as `-D` arguments, e.g. `-Ddomain=(env)`.

-Below is the typical configuration values, But reference person is using the default values in JMX file.

 |Property|Description|Default Value|Perf Env Test Values|
 |-|-|-|-|